TheLurkingCat/ONI-SystemClock/Readme.md

   - bin/SystemClockRemake.dll (without merge with PLib)
   - modinfo/SystemClockRemake.dll (merged with PLib)

-### If you want to download and use this mod without steam workshop, you can download the modinfo folder.
+### If you want to download and use this mod without steam workshop, you can download binary from Release page.